 click here for FAQs on how to reactivate your professional license temporarily on an emergency basis.

-Once your license has been reinstated, please also consider sharing your contact and professional information on the New Jersey healthcare
+Once your license has been reinstated, please sign up for the

 volunteer portal.
-By providing details about your interest, skills and availability on the online form, you are not committing to deployment.
+By providing details about your interest, skills, and availability you are not committing to deployment.
 You are enabling the State to match your skills with areas that need them most.
-The State will reach out with more details if your skillset can help us in our response to COVID-19.
+The Department of Health will reach out with more details if your skillset can help us in our response to COVID-19.
 Please click here to see a letter to you from Department of Health Commissioner Judith Persichilli.

 For additional information about steps the Division of Consumer Affairs is taking today to add capacity to our healthcare system, please